davbree/energetic-elm/content/pages/index.md

     bottomGap: none
     topGap: none
     text: >-
-      W!!e will notify you every tim!!e a!! sh!!ipment is heading to your neighborhood, and you could immediatly let us know if yo!dsau want in or not.!!
+      W!!e will notify you every tim!!e a!! sh!!ipment is heading to your neighborhoo!!dsad,
+      and you could immediatly let us know if yo!dsau want in or not.!!
     feature:
       type: ImageBlock